Al-Awda (guerrilla organization): Propaganda and goals

-Ahmed, in his attempts to reunite the party, and built a close working relationship with the Syrian government.
-Unlike al-Douri, who distrusts the Syrians due to their alliance with the Iranians.
-The Syrian government is quietly supporting Ahmed in order to gain more control over the Iraqi Ba'ath party.
+In his attempts to reunite the party, al-Ahmed built a close working relationship with the Syrian government, unlike al-Douri, who distrusts the Syrians due to their alliance with the Iranians.
+The Syrian government quietly supports Ahmed to gain more control over the Iraqi Ba'ath party.

-Ahmed's attempts to recruit support in Syria from former Iraqi Ba'athists is meeting some success, particularly among the poorer Sunni Arab segment of the refugee population, due in part to Ahmed's ability to offer cash incentives and Syrian residency permits due to their closeness to the Syrian government.
+Ahmed's attempts to recruit support in Syria from former Iraqi Ba'athists are meeting some success, particularly among the poorer Sunni Arab segment of the refugee population, due in part to Ahmed's ability to offer cash incentives and Syrian residency permits due to their closeness to the Syrian government.

-The al-Awda party led by Ahmed is believed to contain most of the remaining leading party figures who were not arrested or executed, including Mezher Motni Awad, To'ma Di'aiyef Getan, Jabbar Haddoosh, Sajer Zubair, and Nihad alDulaimi.
+The al-Awda party led by Ahmed is believed to contain most of the remaining leading party figures who were not arrested or executed, including Mezher Motni Awad, To'ma Di'aiyef Getan, Jabbar Haddoosh, Sajer Zubair, and Nihad al-Dulaimi.

-It could be said that al-Ahmed has returned to the Ba'ath Party's original ideology of secular pan-Arab nationalism which, in many cases, has proven successful in Iraq's Shi'a dominated southern provinces.
-However, despite his attempts, al-Ahmed has failed in his goal to overthrow al-Douri.
-Al-Douri's faction is the largest and the most active on the Internet, and the large majority of Ba'athist websites are aligned to al-Douri.
+It could be said that al-Ahmed has returned to the Ba'ath Party's original ideology of secular pan-Arab nationalism, which, in many cases, has proven successful in Iraq's Shi'a-dominated southern provinces.
+However, despite his attempts, al-Ahmed failed to overthrow al-Douri.
+Al-Douri's faction is the largest and the most active on the Internet, and most Ba'athist websites are aligned with al-Douri.
 Another failure is that al-Ahmed's faction, which is based in Syria, does not have exclusive Syrian support and, considering that it is based in Syria, the party is susceptible to Syrian interference in its affairs.
-However, despite the differences between the al-Douri and al-Ahmed factions, both of them adhere to Ba'athist thought.
+However, despite the differences between the al-Douri and al-Ahmed factions, both adhere to Ba'athist thought.

-In contrast to al-Douri's group, al-Ahmad's faction has had success in recruiting Shi'as to the party.
-While al-Ahmed and the faction's senior leaders are Sunnis, there are many Shiites who are working in the organization's middle level.
+In contrast to al-Douri's group, al-Ahmed's faction has successfully recruited Shi'as to the party.
+While al-Ahmed and the faction's senior leaders are Sunnis; there are many Shiites who are working in the organization's middle level.
 Upon his election as leader, an al-Douri faction statement said he was "of Shia origins and coming from Shia areas in Nineveh governorate".
-In contrast to al-Ahmed, al-Douri has stuck to a more conservative policy, recruiting members from a largely Sunni-dominated areas.
+In contrast to al-Ahmed, al-Douri has stuck to a more conservative policy, recruiting members from largely Sunni-dominated areas.